superkarn/superkarn.github.io/resume/index.markdown

 2022-05 → Current
 **Software Engineering Manager**
 [Indeed](https://www.indeed.com/)
-- Managed a fully remote team of 10 engineers, working with multiple PMs, and delivering multiple high priority projects simultaneously.
+- Led a distributed engineering team of 10 members, collaborating with senior project managers to deliver complex, high-priority projects across multiple initiatives.
-- Built bidirectional candidate data integrations to and from ATS partners, which became the foundation for multiple Indeed features and offerings.
+- Designed and oversaw the implementation of a high-availability service replacing a legacy system, which processed over 9 million user requests daily.
+The solution prioritized scalability, reliability, and extensibility to meet evolving demands.
-- Scaled the integrations with 3x increase in traffic in the last 12 months with faster growth expected as more integrations go live.
+- Developed bi-directional data exchange solutions with top ATS (Applicant Tracking System) providers, laying the groundwork for numerous Indeed features and services.
-- Led the team on a joint project with multiple orgs on delivering new features in preparation for new subscription model.
+- Successfully scaled the integrations, achieving a 300% year-over-year growth rate in traffic, with projected further acceleration as additional integrations come online.
-- Supported a joint project where all Hosted Jobs features are available to Indexed Jobs, increasing potential revenues by $880M annually.
+- Contributed to the development of a strategic integration between Hosted Jobs and Indexed Jobs, increasing potential revenues by $880M annually.
-- Collaborated with multiple Indeed teams in a joint effort to consolidate duplicate features between Enterprise org and SMB org, leading to labor and infrastructure cost savings.
+- Collaborated with multiple Indeed teams in a joint effort to eliminate duplicate features between Enterprise org and SMB org, leading to significant labor and infrastructure cost savings.

 2022-03 → 2022-05
 **Principal Software Engineer**
 [Cox Automotive](https://www.coxautoinc.com/)
-- Led a distributed engineering team, working on digital multi-point inspection and service tracking software for auto dealerships.
+- Led a distributed engineering team to develop cutting-edge digital multi-point inspection and service tracking solutions for the automotive industry.
-- Implemented Blue-Green deployment which eliminated deployment downtime, provided quick rollback, and improved testing process.
+- Successfully implemented Blue-Green deployment, eliminating deployment downtime and streamlining testing processes.

 2018-02 → 2022-03
 **Lead Technical Architect**
 [Cox Automotive](https://www.coxautoinc.com/)
 - Led a distributed engineering team by providing technical guidance, mentoring software engineers, and fostering innovation.
-- Collaborated with project managers, product and engineering directors, and UI/UX designers.
+- Collaborated closely with cross-functional teams, including project managers, product leaders, and UI/UX designers, to deliver high-quality solutions.
-- Designed and successfully migrated applications and infrastructure to AWS within the requested timeline (12 months).
+- Led the successful migration of applications and infrastructure to AWS within a 12-month timeline, ensuring seamless transition for users.
-- Optimized database queries, with up to 95% improvement on search features.
+- Optimized database queries, achieving a significant 95% improvement on search features.

 2016-02 → 2018-02